lchski/lucascherkewski.com/_newsletters/2018-03-25-29-environment.md

 ***

 In the time it’s taken me to write this letter, it’s no longer quite so bright outside.
 I’m reassured that tomorrow will likely be a bright day, or at least some other day this week.
 On a micro scale, we get by.
 But I’m deeply concerned about the macro scale.
 Will bright days continue to shine on humans?
-Do we even really deserve them, in the long run?
+Do we deserve them, in the long run?

 I’m not one for cosmic judgement, but I think humanity needs a major dose of humility.
 Here’s to one that’s willingly self-induced, rather than unconsciously administered by our planet’s immune system.